inotia00/revanced-documentation/docs/revancify.md

 <img src="/images/revancify_2.png" alt="revancify_2" width="400"/>

-> [!NOTE]
+> [!IMPORTANT]
-> If the download feature doesn't work, follow the steps on [this page](https://github.com/inotia00/revanced-documentation/blob/main/docs/supplying-an-apk.md).
-Then, move the APK you downloaded into `Internal storage > Revancify > Stock`.
+> If there is no `Auto Select` or `[RECOMMENDED]` option, follow the steps on [this page](https://github.com/inotia00/revanced-documentation/blob/main/docs/supplying-an-apk.md).
+Then, move the APK you downloaded into `Internal storage/Revancify/Stock`.
 Then, return to Revancify and press `Import` to import the APK you placed in the `Stock` directory.
 >
 > <img src="/images/revancify_3.png" alt="revancify_3" width="400"/>